jsoma/playfair-projects/checklist-pr.md

     ### Directory Format

     - [ ] There is a folder in `/projects/` that is my full name
+    - [ ] I have included a BIO.yml in the folder named after me that includes name and contact information (see examples)
     - [ ] Inside of that folder I have another folder just for this project

     ### Visualization